 Omega-3 fatty acids achieve this by increasing levels of serotonin, a neurotransmitter which regulates mood, sleep and appetite.

 Fish facilitates healthy development in babies.
-Pregnant mothers that eat fish can help their unborn children develop strong eyes, brains, and nervous and immune systems, and babies and toddlers that take fish oil supplements can continue this developmental aid.
+Pregnant mothers that eat fish may help their unborn children develop strong eyes, brains, and nervous and immune systems, and babies and toddlers that take fish oil supplements can continue this developmental aid.

 “But wait, ” you might ask – “what about contaminants like mercury?”